carpentries/instructor-development/README.md

 - help lead discussion sessions among instructors
 	- Join the [discussion host mailing list][host-mailing-list] and sign up to host, co-host, or observe a discussion on [this etherpad][discussion]
-- support current mentoring activities or initiate new ones OR
+- support current mentoring/development activities or initiate new ones OR
-- join the mentoring committee
+- join the Instructor Development Committee
-	- Sign up for the mentoring committee [mailing list][comm-mailing-list] and attend the next mentoring committee meeting (scheduled on [this etherpad](meetings)
+	- Sign up for the Instructor Development Committee [mailing list][comm-mailing-list] and attend the next meeting (scheduled on [this etherpad](meetings)

 For a complete summary of different mentoring roles, see [this page](roles/README.md).